clavery/xresources-html-tester/README.md

 *.color7   :  #aeaeae;
 ```

-Will fail with error (red border around textarea) if it can't find the
+Will fail with error (red border around textarea) if it can't find the full definitions (background/foreground and color0-color15 or if not in HEX RGB format).

 ## License
 Copyright (c) 2013 Charles Lavery